Menu

 Register

-Develop fundamental skills in creating and repairing metal objects under the instruction of Stephen Charles.
-This introductory class includes a crash course in the MIG welding process, metal cutting, grinding, as well as the basics of hand tool use and shop safety.
+Develop fundamental skills in joining metal objects under the instruction of Stephen Charles, a former Welding Engineer and owner of Metalcraft Creative.
+This is an introductory class with no prior experience necessary.
+It includes a crash course in the MIG welding process, metal cutting, grinding, as well as the basics of hand tool use and shop safety.

 Students will leave with a wide familiarity of skills and studio techniques.

 About the Instructor: Stephen Charles is a former Welding Engineer with many years of experience in production welding and custom fabrication.
 He has taught hundreds of beginners in the basics of welding and fabrication.
-Also, he’s pretty funny, so if you don’t have a sense of humor there will be many moments of awkward silence.
+Also, he’s pretty funny, so if you don’t have a sense of humor just laugh when everyone else does and no one will notice.

 • 6